History of the Quran: 1924 Cairo edition

 Reasons given for the overwhelming popularity of Hafs and Asim range from the fact that it is easy to recite, to the simple statement that "God has chosen it".
 Ingrid Mattson credits mass-produced printing press mushafs with increasing the availability of the written Quran but also diminishing the diversity of qira'at.
 Written text has become canonical and oral recitation has lost much of its previous equality.

-Muslim disagreement over whether to include the Basmala within the Quranic text, reached consensus following the 1924 Edition, which included it as the first verse (āyah) of Quran chapter 1 but otherwise included it as an unnumbered line of text preceding the other 113 chapters.
+Muslim disagreement over whether to include the Basmala within the Quranic text, reached consensus following the 1924 Edition, which included it as the first verse (āyah) of Quran chapter 1 but otherwise included it as an unnumbered line of text preceding the other 112 chapters, with the exclusion of Quran chapter 9.
 The Cairo Quran adopted the Kufan tradition of separating and numbering verses, and thus standardized a different verse numbering to Flügel's 1834 edition.
 It adopted the chronological order of chapters attributed to Ibn Abbās, which became widely accepted following 1924.
 A large number of pre-1924 Qurans were destroyed by dumping them in the river Nile.

 Prominent committee members included Islamic scholar, Muhammad b.
 ‘Ali al-Husayni al-Haddad, Egypt's senior Qur'an Reader (Shaykh al-Maqâri).
 Noteworthy Western scholars/academics working in Egypt during the era include Bergsträsser and Jeffery.
 Methodological differences aside, speculation alludes to a spirit of cooperation.
 Bergsträsser was certainly impressed with the work.

-Completeness

-Islamic sources

-According to Islamic sources before Caliph Uthman's standardization, after which variants were burned, the Quran may have contained either 116 chapters (Ubayy Ibn Ka'ab's codex) or 111 chapters (Ibn Ma'sud's codex).